 ADADSU is a unique personalised concept that helps individuals to ADapt to their problematic situations, ADvance beyond their perceived limitations and SUcceed in moving forward and more sustainably achieve their desired outcomes.

 Find out about our unique approach, our philosophy, our mission and our values behind ADADSU.
 The ADADSU approach is not narrowly focused on one single therapeutic model, but draws on a variety of psychotherapeutic and complementary health approaches in an integrative and personalised way.
-You can also read more about the director, Lara Just, and the team of collaborative healthcare professionals.
+You can also read more about the founder and co-director, Lara Just, and the team of collaborative healthcare professionals.

 Find out about psychotherapy and other related services offered at ADADSU to see how our approach could help you.
 You can also find answers to all the frequently asked questions about psychotherapy.
 At ADADSU, we provide the best possible personalised solutions to help you improve all levels of your mind-body-spirit health and wellbeing.